Central Highlands - West

 Central Highlands - West has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects expected to influence the region.
-Notable initiatives include Codenwarra Road Mixed-Use Development Site, Emerald Regional Botanic Gardens Upgrade, Gregory-Capricorn Highway Intersection Upgrade, and 91 Gray Street Apartment Development.
-The following list details those likely most relevant.
+Twenty-seven infrastructure projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Codenwarra Road Mixed-Use Development Site, Emerald Regional Botanic Gardens Upgrade, Gregory-Capricorn Highway Intersection Upgrade, and 91 Gray Street Apartment Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.